 • Supporting adults to raise resilient children, see more below

-NOTE: Crossroads bases all their programs on researched based information.
+NOTE: Crossroads designed all their programs on researched based information.
 We use and are members of America's Promise and use the 40 developmental assets to ensure our program's authenticity

 In 1997, Deb and Darrin Landry were inspired to develop a socially responsible program for youth to attend after school that was safe, educational, accepting to all, and supporting community involvement and volunteering.
 The organization known as Crossroads today continually grows and advocates for a safe, healthy environment for children, youth, and teens.
 As our society evolves, so does Crossroads.